-School staff receive training to help identify early signs of radicalisation and extremism.
-Indicators of vulnerability to radicalisation are in detailed in Appendix 6.
-School complete 'Prevent' Training on SSSCPD annually.
+School staff receive training to help identify early signs of radicalisation and extremism. .Indicators of vulnerability to radicalisation are in detailed in Appendix 6.

 Opportunities are provided in the curriculum to enable pupils to discuss issues of religion, ethnicity and culture and the school follows the DfE advice Promoting Fundamental British Values as part of SMSC (spiritual, moral, social and cultural education) in Schools (2014)11.